microsoft/coe-starter-kit/coe-cli/docs/aa4am/maker-setup.md

 az logout
 ```

-2. Ensure the Application User has access access to the development environment.
-This step only needs to be completed once
+2. To ensure the Application User has access to the development environment you need to run the following command

 ```bash
 coe aa4am user add -e https://org12345-dev.crm.dynamics.com